daisy-kavanagh/babs-rna-seq-2024/practical_overview/Week8A_Differential_Expression.md

-3. The volcano plot shows on the shows the -log10FDR against the logFC.
-The higher the value of the -log10 FDR, the greater the confidence in the log FC is not random.
-The larger the logFC
+3. The volcano plot below shows the -log10FDR against the logFC.
+The FDR (false discovery rate) is similar to an adj. p.value.
+There is a random chance that a proportion of the thousands of genes in your experiment are significantly differential expressed, the FDR corrects for this.
+The lower the FDR value, the better; however, the graph displays **-log10FDR**.
+This means that the smaller the FDR value is, the larger its associated -log10FDR value.
+This makes it easier to visualise on a graph.
+Simply put, the higher the value of the -log10 FDR, the greater the confidence in the log FC is not random.
+The larger the logFC the greater the difference is between control and condition.
+So most genes that we are interested in are significant, differentially expressed that are coloured in red.

 ![DEGUST](../assets/img/volcanoplot.png)